aiidateam/AEP/0_aep_guidelines/aep_guidelines.md

 An AEP should contain the following elements:

 * Title: Should uniquely identify the proposed enhancment and be short
-* Header table: Specifying AEP number, title, authors, status, type and creation an modification dates.
+* Header table: Specifying AEP number, title, authors, champions (individuals willing to take care of the AEP), status, type and creation an modification dates.
 The status will one of the following:
+	* `submitted` - this should be the initial status when submitting the pull request
 	* `accepted` — this AEP has been accepted and is currently being implemented
 	* `implemented` — this AEP has been implemented
 	* `rejected` - this AEP has been rejected and will not be implemented